 Best Battery Powered Weed Eater

-Our choice for best battery string trimmer has to go to the CGT400 CGTSD from CORE.
+Our choice for best battery string trimmer has to go to the XRU09PT from Makita.
 The awesome power, long run time and reasonable pricing make it our top choice.

-The battery voltage is only 21V but the specially designed motor delivers power you normally only get from higher voltage cordless trimmers.
+The battery voltage is only 18V but it uses two of these in series to deliver 36V to the motor.
+The specially well designed motor and high capacity batteries deliver power you normally only get from higher voltage cordless trimmers.

 We were so tempted to have this trimmer at the top of our best cordless weed eater list but the higher price tag pushed it into a close second.

 This is one of the most powerful cordless trimmers we’ve seen.
 They’ve combined a high efficiency brushless motor with a 56V battery to deliver incredible power that will rival most of the 2-cycle trimmers you’ve tried.